View courses in

 This course provides a robust understanding of networking.
 It teaches the fundamentals of networking systems, their architecture, function and operation and how those fundamentals are reflected in current network technologies.
 Students will learn the principles that underlie all networks and the application of those principles (or not) to current network protocols and systems.
 The course explains how layers of different scope are combined to create a network.
 There will be a basic introduction to Physical Media, the functions that make up protocols, such as error detection, delimiting, lost and duplicate detection; and the synchronization required for the feedback mechanisms: flow and retransmission control, etc. Students will be introduced to how these functions are used in current protocols, such as Ethernet, WiFi, VLANs, TCP/IP, wireless communication, routing, congestion management, QoS, network management, security, and the common network applications as well as some past applications with unique design solutions.
 Prereq: MET CS 575 and MET CS 201 or MET CS 231 or MET CS 232.
 Or instructor's consent.
 Restrictions: This course may not be taken in conjunction with MET CS 625 or MET CS 425 (undergraduate).
 Only one of these courses can be counted towards degree requirements.

-MET CS 544: Foundations of Analytics
+MET CS 544: Foundations of Analytics with R

-MET CS 555: Data Analysis and Visualization
+MET CS 555: Data Analysis and Visualization with R

 This course provides an overview of the statistical tools most commonly used to process, analyze, and visualize data.
 Topics include simple linear regression, multiple regression, logistic regression, analysis of variance, and survival analysis.
 These topics are explored using the statistical package R, with a focus on understanding how to use and interpret output from this software as well as how to visualize results.
 In each topic area, the methodology, including underlying assumptions and the mechanics of how it all works along with appropriate interpretation of the results, are discussed.
 Concepts are presented in context of real world examples.
 Recommended Prerequisite: MET CS 544 or equivalent knowledge, or instructor's consent.